Michael95-m/mlops-capstone-project/README.md

 ### 2. Create the database named **production** in the postgresql service.

 You need to create the database named **production** to save the prediction result for monitoring purpose.
-This prediction log will become the current data for checking the data drift.
+This prediction log will become the **current data** for checking the data drift.
 You can create it by using `make create-db`.

 ### 3. Send the simulation data to the monitoring api.

 You have to send the **simulation data** to the monitoring api for the purpose of model monitoring.
 You can send it by using `make send-data-to-monitoring-api` in another terminal.

 While sending the data, you can check the data inside the table named **prediction_log** inside the database.

+### 4. Check the data drift and target drift.

+You can check the data drift and target drift when there is a certain amount of data inside the table.
+You can check the data inside with [**adminer** tool](http://localhost:8080).
+You can login the adminer by using *db* for server, *admin* for username, *example* for password and *production* for database.

+Then go to the [streamlit service](http://localhost:8501) and you will see the streamlit UI.
+Then click the **Data Drift** button to check the report about **data drift**.
+Then click the **Target Drift** button to check the report about **target drift**.

+### 5. Deploy the monitoring pipeline in prefect

+We can deploy the monitoring pipeline that can send an email as an alert if the drift is detected on current data.
+You can implement it by deploying the workflow in the prefect.

+**The note will be continued.**

+## Testing

+1. Check the unit test.

+You can run unit test by `make run-unit-test`.

+2. Check the integration test.

+You can run integration test by `make run-integration-test`.
+In order to run integration test, you need to down all docker services.
+You can do this by `make stop-all-services`.

+3. Check the quality of the code by linting tools.

+You can run by `make quality-check`.